-Welcome to the Middle Eastern Texts Initiative, home of the Islamic Translation Series, the Eastern Christian Texts series, and the Medical Works of Moses Maimonides.
+Welcome to the Middle Eastern Texts Initiative, home of the Islamic Translation Series, the Eastern Christian Texts series, the Library of Judeo-Arabic Literature, and the Medical Works of Moses Maimonides.

-The Middle Eastern Texts Initiative (METI) is an effort to renew the memory and enlarge the human understanding of communities and ideas that shaped the present in all but forgotten ways.
-Our primary project is the edition, translation, and publication of texts from the period during which Islamicate civilizations flourished in the Middle East and the Mediterranean world (from roughly the 8th to 15th centuries CE).
-We collaborate with scholars at numerous academic institutions who have backgrounds in Arabic, Syriac, Hebrew, philosophy, philology, medieval science, Islamic studies, Eastern Christian studies, and so on, to bring important texts that are the intellectual heritage of all people back into circulation.
-In doing so, we celebrate the joint achievements of diverse thinkers and scholars across time and geography and look for ways to model such cooperation in our own time.
+The Middle Eastern Texts Initiative (METI) is an effort to renew and enlarge cultural memory.
+Our primary project is the edition, translation, and publication of texts from the period during which Islam was the dominant political and intellectual influence in the Middle Eastern and Mediterranean worlds.
+We collaborate with scholars at academic institutions around the world to bring back into circulation writings that are properly the intellectual heritage of all people.
+In carrying out this work of restoration, we celebrate the interrelated achievements of Medieval Jewish, Christian, and Muslim thinkers and seekers after wisdom.

 Arabic was the principle language of scholarship of this period, but works were also produced in Hebrew, Syriac, Arminian, and others.
 We present each text in its original language and script, carefully edited together with an expert English translation running parallel to the text.
 Scholarly annotations, indexes, glossaries, and bibliographies provide further aids to the reader.
 All METI titles are published by Brigham Young University Press and distributed worldwide by the University of Chicago Press.